THIS WEBPAGE IS ALSO AVAILABLE

 Are you having difficulty breaking a bad habit?
 Is it perhaps becoming an addiction?
 Prayers against temptation can help provide the strength you need to break free from whatever sinful enticements that have become snares!
+They can also be helpful with doing penances, such as during Lent!

-Recovery programs, support groups, rehabilitation centers, and counseling all play vital roles in breaking cycles of addiction and despair as well, of course.
+Recovery programs, support groups, rehabilitation centers, and counseling can all play vital roles in breaking cycles of addiction and despair as well, of course.
 Yet, we are reminded in this prayer below to turn to God first and foremost in seeking to change our ways.
 If we approach our falls with humility, we can indeed learn and grow from them.

 Behold me, O my God, at Your feet!
-I do not deserve mercy, but O my Redeemer, the blood with You have shed for me encourages me and obliges me to hope for it.
+I do not deserve mercy, but O my Redeemer, the blood which You have shed for me encourages me and obliges me to hope for it.
 How often I have offended You, repented, and yet have I again fallen into the same sin.
 O my God, I wish to amend, and in order to be faithful to You, I will place all my confidence in You.
 I will, whenever I am tempted, instantly have recourse to You.
 Until now, I have trusted in my own promises and resolutions and have neglected to recommend myself to You in my temptations.
 This has been the cause of my repeated failures.
-From this day forward, be You, O Lord, my strength, and this shall I be able to do all things, for “I can do all things in Him who strengthens me.”
+From this day forward, be You, O Lord, my strength, and thus shall I be able to do all things, for “I can do all things in Him who strengthens me.”
 Amen.

 Note from this prayer the importance of seeking God’s help when tempted before taking that drink, cigarette, or whatever else your “poison” may be.
 It is worth noting as well in this regard the wonderful phrase used in 12-step programs dealing with addictions: “Let Go and Let God.”